vechain/insight-app/README.md

 ## Run the app with a solo node

-inspector support running using a custom solo node address to be provided via .env config
+Insight support running using a custom solo node address to be provided via .env config

 ### In your local machine